Build an outdoor pizza oven

 Then allow some time for the mortar and bricks to dry inside and out and then it’s pizza time.

-And, what more do you want with hot wood-fired pizza than a glass of Harris Organic Wine?
+And, what more do you want with hot wood-fired oven brick pizza than a glass of Harris Organic Wine?